KendiLorna/Hospital-Data-Analysis/README.md

 # Hospital-Data-Analysis
-An analysis of hospital data using SQL and Power BI.
+An analysis of hospital data using SQL and Microsoft Power BI.

 ## OVERVIEW

 The project uses hospital data containing five tables: patient, doctor, appointment, billing, and medical procedure.
+The data was cleaned and explored in MySQL before visualizing it in Microsoft Power BI.

 ### OBJECTIVE